yattiga/data_simulation/Final_Report.md

 The authors considered many confounding variables, including sex, age, BMI, ethnicity (white, asian, black, mixed, other), employment (FT, PT, not), education (university+, any other, none).

 ## Simulating the Data
+PLEASE NOTE THAT MY PROJECT_datasim.R FILE CONTAINS ALL LINES OF CODE, AND THIS REPORT ONLY INCLUDES CERTAIN ASPECTS.
 This was easily the bulk of the project for me since so many correlated variables existed.
 To simulate the data, I used the authors mean and standard deviation information, along with rnorm, to create vectors of age, sex, and race.
 The GHQ models used a different dataset than the MCS and PCS models, so I created two separate datasets.

     GHQage <- rtruncnorm(GHQn, a=16, b= 110, 47.195, 16.619)
     CSage <- rtruncnorm(CSn, a=16, b= 110, 47.157, 16.679)